MakerDen/Maker-Den-NETMF/README.md

                 using (SensorLdr ldr = new SensorLdr(AnalogChannels.ANALOG_PIN_A0, 1000, "ldr01")) {

-                    // Thread sleep here forever.
-Your newly created sensor runs on it's own thread and in this case wakes up 1000 milliseconds.
+                   // Thread sleep the main thread forever.
-                    Thread.Sleep(Timeout.Infinite);
+                    // Your newly created sensor runs on it's own thread and in this case wakes up 1000 milliseconds Thread.Sleep(Timeout.Infinite);
                 }
             }